Hubert Selby Jr.: Early works

 Selby started working on his first short story, "The Queen Is Dead," in 1958.
 At the time, he had a succession of day jobs, but he wrote every night.
-During the day, he worked as a secretary, a gas station attendant, and a freelance copywriter.
+During the day, he worked as a clerk, insurance adjuster, and freelance copywriter.
 The short story developed slowly for the next six years before he published it.

 In 1961, his short story "Tralala" was published in the literary journal The Provincetown Review.
 It also appeared in Black Mountain Review and New Directions.
 It portrays the seedy life (ridden with violence, theft and mediocre con-artistry) and the gang rape of a prostitute.
-Critics attacked the subjects and harshness of the story.
 The journal editor was arrested for selling pornographic literature to a minor.
 The journal was used as evidence in an obscenity trial, but the case was later dismissed on appeal.

 On 24 October 1964, Selby married Judith Lumino, but the marriage soon fell apart.
 As he continued to write, his longtime friend LeRoi Jones (later Amiri Baraka), the poet and playwright, encouraged him to contact Sterling Lord, then Kerouac's agent.
 Selby combined "Tralala", "The Queen Is Dead" and four other loosely linked short stories as part of his first novel, Last Exit to Brooklyn (1964).
 The novel was accepted and published by Grove Press, which had already published works by William S. Burroughs.
 In November 1964, New York Times literary critic Eliot Fremont-Smith described the novel as "a brutal book," concluding that it "is not a book one 'recommends'--except perhaps to writers.
 From them, those who wish to read it, it deserves attention."